 There are several external attributes that you should have to attend to :

 If there is something extraordinary in your appearance – be sure to use this ? the important thing is to be yourself and natural.

 Step 5.
 Promotion

-To get viral coverage of idea, use the theory of the pyramid: propagate your product/content through opinion leaders, make them your ambassadors!
-In Everett Rogers’s work of 1962, „Diffusion of Innovation” he explains how, why and with what speed new ideas and technologies are spreading through specific channels among members of social systems.
+To get viral coverage of an idea, use the theory of the pyramid: propagate your product/content through opinion leaders and make them your ambassadors!
+In Everett Rogers’s work of 1962, „Diffusion of Innovation,” he explains how, why, and with what speed new ideas and technologies are spreading through specific channels among members of social systems.